jmcasebeer/jmcasebeer.github.io/_posts/2022-05-06-meta-af-higher-order.markdown

 date: 2022-06-10
 ---

 This demo pages accompanies "Meta-Learning for Adaptive Filters with Higher-Order Frequency Dependencies", which is currently under review.
-We release model inputs and outputs for both the linear acoustic echo canceller(AEC) as well as the deep neural network noise suppressor(DNN-NS) post-processor.
+We release model inputs and outputs for both the linear acoustic echo canceller (AEC) as well as the deep neural network noise suppressor (DNN-NS) post-processor.
 These results are for all models shown in figure 4 of the paper.
-When applicable, the top audio file is the output of the linear AEC and the bottom is the output of the DNN-NS.
+When applicable, the top audio file is the output of the linear AEC and the bottom is the output of the DNN-NS post filter.
+All files contain double-talk and may contain nonlinearities and near/far -end noise.

+**Demo Files**
 <table border="1" style="margin:1px auto; width:100%">
   <tr>
     <td>Near-end</td>